 - What kind of opportunities do you offer for advanced training and education?

-- Why are you proud of this company?
+- What makes you proud of this company?

 - What's one thing you would change about the company if you could change absolutely anything?